VitorLucas98/VitorLucas98/README.md

 <h1 align="center">Hi 👋, I'm Vitor Lucas</h1>
 <h3 align="center">A passionate about technology and programming</h3>

-- 🌱 I’m currently learning **learning java with spring and javascript with react and angular.**
+- 🌱 I’m currently  **learning java with spring and javascript with react and angular.**

 - 💬 Ask me about **Majoring in Computer Science**